Passive environment-assisted quantum communication with GKP states: Quantum communication with finite-energy GKP codes

 Although perfect transmission is possible using ideal GKP codes with infinite energy, in practice it is important to consider finite energy constraints.
 At finite energy, we do not need to set $\eta$ precisely at some value which allows for a finite precision on the control of $\eta$.
-Here we focus on the transduction channel $\mathcal{E}_1$, and high fidelity unidirectional quantum transduction is achievable with finite-energy GKP codes.
+Here we show that high fidelity quantum communication through $\mathcal{E}_1$ is achievable with finite-energy GKP codes.